fjThomasStanley/AutisticaPlatformPrototype/documentation/DjangoTemplating.md

 {% include 'pathToComponentTemplate' with componentParameterName=value anotherParameterName=secondValue %}
 ```

-Django Parameter values can specified as a static string or we can use a data object as passed in via the context variable of the views.py render function.
-This second method using the context variable is particulary useful as we can allow the template to adjust to user data such profile settings.
+Django Parameter values can be specified as a static string or we can use a data object as passed in via the context variable of the views.py render function.
+This second method using the context variable is particulary useful as we can allow the template to adjust to user data such as profile settings.

 ## Extends